Recap - ASMS 2022

 Glycopath LLC recently developed the GlycoTyper assay for directly profiling N-glycans of serum glycoproteins using an antibody capture slide array.
 Aspect Analytics collaborated with GlycoPath to develop a dedicated software pipeline to bring the GlycoTyper workflow to a high-throughput setting.
 This pipeline automated IMS data extraction, combined MS measurements with patient metadata, and provided data-driven QC and robust machine learning methods to ensure generalizability and reproducibility.
 Presented by Nico Verbeeck as a poster in the Imaging MS: Computational Methods, Software, and Analysis session, the automated workflow was tested on a preliminary cohort of liver disease patients, comparing 4 different captured glycoproteins IgG and IgG1-3 from the serum of 10 late-stage cirrhotic patients to that of 10 early-stage patients.
 A linear SVM classification model on the combined N-glycan data of IgG and IgG1-3 in this limited sample dataset showed classifications matching the clinical assessment/state of samples based on the extracted N-glycan peaks.

 Interested in finding out more about either of these presentations?
-Feel free to contact us using the button below.
+Feel free to contact us.